hydra-genetics/reports/docs/cnv_report.md

 - Filtered and unfiltered VCFs that each contain calls from all included callers for generating a table of CNV calls
 - BED files with annotations that should be added to plots
-- Germline VCF file for displaying VAF in plots
+- Germline VCF file for displaying BAF in plots
 - Cytoband definition for displaying in the chromosome plot

 ## Output files